robinsax/canvas/README.md

 ## What's it like?

 canvas is designed for minimalism and extensibility.
+*Especially its documentation...* (I'm working on this).

 The following code samples define a Breakfast model, an API endpoint that serves an instance of it, and a view that displays it.